heegyukim4043/SSVEP-dataset-processing/README.md

 **Data avaliable**
 Please check the Link in REST_data and SSVEP_data folder

+**Usage Notes**
+The main processing is in Preproc_classification.m script.
+Please check the path as the 'path_dataset' and 'save_path' variables in the init param. session.

 **SSVEP Data structure**

     data: chan x time x class x trial